 If you have questions about the meaning of baptism or questions about your relationship with Jesus, please contact Cyndi Cooke to schedule an appointment with a pastor.

-For students grades 6th-12th, a baptism class is held the 2nd Sunday of every month at 8:30 am in room 3.306.
+For students grades 6th-12th, a baptism class is usually held the 1st Sunday of every month at 8:30 am in room 3.306.
 Parents and students should attend together.
-Contact Amy Mancuso to register.
+Contact Amy Johnson to register.
 For questions or more information, please contact the Student Ministry office at 331-5050.